What is Tokenization?

 When you hear the word token, your mind probably turns to an arcade or casino.
 But in the payments world, it means something entirely different.
 Tokenization is a term used to describe a highly-secure method of protecting payment credentials.
 It’s used in various stages in the payment process but is most commonly used when transmitting information between two systems or when storing card information for an extended period.
 As an example, a credit card number is tokenized when it’s passed from your point-of-sale software to your credit card processor.

 Tokenization essentially replaces sensitive data, like bank account or credit card numbers, with a unique string of symbols called a token.
 During this process, an algorithm transforms a 16-digit card number into a totally unrecognizable combination of letters and numbers which can only be interpreted by certain devices.
+This process protects cardholder data and ensures compliance with PCI DSS.
 Those symbols retain all of the data without compromising the security of the card.
 This makes it impossible for any prying eyes to steal the card information.

 Once card information has been tokenized, only the payment processor and gateway are able to decode it.
 This is a huge benefit of tokenization because it keeps your customer’s information as safe as possible from outside threats.

 Sadly, data breaches occur all the time.
 Tokenization is your best bet to protect your business from such a breach.
 It may not completely protect your business from a breach, but it can reduce the financial fallout.
+Tokenization substitutes cardholder information with tokens, ensuring that even if a data breach occurs, attackers would only access these tokens, which are rendered useless to them without the original data.
 Because a unique token is generated for each card on file with your business, it’s much more difficult for ne’er-do-wells to find what they’re looking for.

 Of course, all businesses that accept credit or debit cards need to be in compliance with the Payment Card Industry Data Security Standard (PCI DSS.)
 If you’re using Tokenization, you’re compliant with these regulations.

 For merchants, the process of tokenization is most commonly completed by your payment gateway.
+It is crucial to safeguard credit or debit card information through tokenization to enhance security.
 But that’s not the only time that tokenization is used.
 In fact, you probably see it in action every day, from in-store point-of-sales to in-app payments.

 When a customer pays with a mobile wallet like Apple Pay or Google Pay, their personal credit card data is stored on their phone as a token.
 Additional security comes from the smartphones themselves, with other advanced authentication measures, like Apple’s Face ID.